logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 available on the Data Entry tab, by following these steps:

 1. In step four when :ref:`edit-collection-occasion-measure`.
-2. From the Collection Occasion Edit Details tab, click the **Edit Key** button.
+2. From the Edit Measure details tab, click the **Edit Key** button.

        .. figure:: screen-shots/client-collection-occasions-measures-edit-key.png
-          :alt: Client Data Edit Collection Occasion Key
+          :alt: Client Data Edit Collection Occasion Measure Key

-3. Type in the new collection occasion key and click 'Next'.
+3. Type in the new measure key and click 'Next'.
 4. Double check the new key is correct and click save.
 (If it is incorrect, click back to re-enter the key or click the 'cross' in the top right to cancel this key change request)

-You will receive confirmation that the Collection Occasion's key has been saved, and the screen will now be displaying the updated collection occasion key details in the Collection Occasion View Details tab.
+You will receive confirmation that the Measure's key has been saved, and the screen will now be displaying the updated measure key details in the View Measure details tab.

        .. figure:: screen-shots/client-collection-occasions-measures-edit-key-saved.png
           :alt: Collection Occasion Key Saved Successfully